GAIN MUSCLE

 The Tactical Barbell program includes 6 templates that you can choose from.

-It includes the grey man, fighter, gladiator, mass, zulu, and operator programs in the same spreadsheet.
+It includes the grey man, fighter, gladiator, mass, Zulu, and operator programs in the same spreadsheet.

 The below program is still effective for hypertrophy.